In Southeast Asia, where temperatures climb to feverish highs, locals reach for plenty of icy beverages.

 To make the iced tea base, you’ll need black tea bags and loose spices like cloves, star anise, and cardamom.
 For an easy shortcut, you could tea bags that already contain Thai spices.
 If you’re avoiding caffeine, go with decaffeinated black tea bags.

-Since condensed milk is loaded with sugar, this recipe calls for Vanilla Shakeology instead.
-Not only does Vanilla Shakeology provide the right amount of sweetness and creaminess, but it also provides a source of protein.
+This recipe calls for Vanilla Whey Shakeology, which provides the right amount of sweetness and creaminess, but it also provides a source of protein.

 • Store remaining tea in the refrigerator in an airtight container.